Alone in the Dark: Alone in the Dark: Illumination (2015)

-Alone in the Dark (TBA)
+Alone in the Dark (2024)

 Developed by Pieces Interactive, Alone in the Dark is a reimagining of the original 1992 video game in a similar style to the Resident Evil remakes.
-The game will feature a single-player narrative set in the 1920s, where players can choose to play as Edward Carnby or Emily Hartwood, as they make their way through Derceto Mansion to uncover the mysteries within.
-The game will be playable on Microsoft Windows, PlayStation 5 and Xbox Series X/S.
+The game features a single-player narrative set in the 1930s, where players can choose to play as Edward Carnby (David Harbour) or Emily Hartwood (Jodie Comer), as they make their way through Derceto Mansion to uncover the mysteries within.
+It was released for Microsoft Windows, PlayStation 5 and Xbox Series X/S on March 20, 2024.

 Storyline

 Edward Carnby is the main protagonist of the series, and is a private detective.
 In the first three games, he is depicted as a middle-aged private investigator during the 1920s.
 The New Nightmare depicts him as a younger adult in 2001.
 In the 2008 installment of the series, Carnby's appearance was drastically changed.
 He has been the main protagonist in every game to date, with the exception of the mini game, Jack in the Dark, which instead features Grace Saunders, a character who appears in Alone in the Dark 2.
 He is also the main character in two movies loosely based upon the games.

 The three original games take place in the 1920s and depict the paranormal cases of private eye Edward Carnby.
 In 1924 (Alone in the Dark) he is commissioned by an antique dealer to investigate a piano in the loft of the Louisiana mansion Derceto, which was abandoned after its owner Jeremy Hartwood committed suicide.
 On Christmas Eve 1924 (Alone in the Dark 2) Carnby goes on to solve a case involving the kidnapping of young Grace Saunders after the investigating procedures of his deceased partner Ted Stryker, with all the clues leading to an old California mansion named "Hell's Kitchen" and an infamous gangster who inhabited it.
-In 1925 (Alone in the Dark 3) he is called to investigate the disappearance of a film crew at a two-bit ghost town known by the name of Slaughter Gulch located in the Mojave Desert in California.
+In July 1925 (Alone in the Dark 3) he is called to investigate the disappearance of a film crew at a two-bit ghost town known by the name of Slaughter Gulch located in the Mojave Desert in California.
 The first game shares the protagonist role with Jeremy Hartwood's niece, Emily Hartwood, who also takes a role of damsel-in-distress in Alone in the Dark 3.